rlk5096/Biocrusts/readme_blobplot.md

 seqtk subseq /shared/rc/microalgae/metagenomes/assemblies/final.contigs.fa no_hit_names.txt >> no_hit.fasta

 # parse no-hit.fasta with split_fasta.py
-python split_fasta.py final.contigs.fa output_directory 10000 [10000 is number of sequences per file, feel free to change]
+python split_fasta.py no_hit.fasta output_directory 10000 [10000 is number of sequences per file, feel free to change]

-# run sbatch nohit_blastx.sh
+# run sbatch nohit_blastx.sh (alter script to set paths)

 ##I think you will have to install diamond into your home directory - some versions of diamond are compatible with the ncbi database format, however it seems that the one in the spack env is not and the conda install versions do not have this support yet - I chose to install a version of diamond that was compatible rather than trying to install a new database.
 Here is the website I referenced: https://github.com/bbuchfink/diamond/issues/439 and and the file downloaded: http://github.com/bbuchfink/diamond/releases/download/v2.0.9/diamond-linux64.tar.gz.
 You may need to use the prepdb command before running the blastx.